 \section{Conclusion}

+In this work, we studied the thermodynamic and transport properties of carbon up to temperatures of 10 million kelvin using full Kohn-Sham density functional theory molecular dynamics.
+By employing the Spectral Quadrature method, we are able to cover the principal carbon Hugoniot spanning conditions from the non-classical to the classical plasma regime, all at the Kohn-Sham level of theory.
+Previous such ab initio studies employing conventional planewave based Kohn-Sham methods were restricted to sufficiently high densities at temperatures above 1~MK or temperatures well below the Fermi temperature for typical densities along the Hugoniot.

-In this work, we studied the properties of high-temperature carbon plasma up to 10 million Kelvin using a full Kohn-Sham DFT-MD framework.
-We demonstrated the capabilities of the SQ Kohn-Sham DFT-MD method by calculating the EOS, Hugoniot, structural, and transport properties.
-In particular, we showed that the EOS results are in very good agreement with planewave Kohn-Sham DFT-MD by reproducing the PWscf pressures along the 100~kK and 200~kK isotherms within 0.6~\%.
-We find excellent agreement with PIMC results at temperatures of 10$^6$ and above.
-This is particularly remarkable, because the theoretical approach to solve the many-particle problem is inherently different for both approaches and both rely on complementary approximations (DFT exchange-correlation approximation vs PIMC fixed node approximation).
+In the considered thermodynamic range, we find our EOS results in very good agreement with planewave Kohn-Sham DFT-MD, reproducing PWscf pressures along the 100~kK and 200~kK isotherms within 0.6~\%.
+And we find excellent agreement with PIMC results at temperatures of 10~MK and above.
+This is particularly notable because the theoretical approach to solve the many-particle problem in PIMC is inherently different and both approaches rely on complementary approximations (DFT exchange-correlation approximation vs.~PIMC fixed node approximation).
 Yet, they agree to within 0.9\% for the thermal EOS leading to a similar description of the Hugoniot, and giving a measure of the uncertainty in the EOS of warm dense carbon.

-One of the major benefits of an efficient many-particle Kohn-Sham DFT-MD method is the ability to generate ionic structural and transport properties by performing molecular dynamics simulations, e.g., pair distribution function and diffusion coefficients.
-For carbon under the conditions studied here, these properties reflected the nature of a liquid-like and the rather weakly coupled carbon plasma that reproduces the Einstein-Stokes diffusion behavior.
-Furthermore, the $O(N)$ scaling behavior of the SQ method allows us to treat large particle numbers.
-Hence, we are able to explore properties that are notoriously hard to converge such as viscosity and obtain access to the low-$k$ limit of the ion-ion structure factor, which in turn is related to the isothermal compressibility.
+One of the major benefits of an efficient many-particle method is the ability to generate ionic structural and transport properties by performing molecular dynamics simulations, e.g., pair distribution function and diffusion coefficients.
+For carbon under the conditions studied here, these properties reflected the nature of a liquid-like and rather weakly coupled carbon plasma that reproduces the Einstein-Stokes diffusion behavior.
+Furthermore, the $O(N)$ scaling of the SQ method allows us to treat large particle numbers.
+Hence, we are able to explore properties that are notoriously hard to converge, such as viscosity, and access the low-$k$ limit of the ion-ion structure factor, which in turn is related to the isothermal compressibility.
 The structure factor can be measured in X-ray Thomson scattering experiments, which allow the derivation of plasma parameters such as temperature, density, and ionization state.
-Therefore, the SQ method may provide useful information in the interpretation of such measurements.
+Therefore, the approach used here may provide useful information in the interpretation of such measurements.